zdravkov/kendo-docs/getting-started/web/notification/overview.md

 ## Hiding the notifications

 By default, the notifications remain visible for 5 seconds and then disappear.
 Clicking anywhere on them removes them right away.
 If this is not intuitive enough for the users, a visible close button can be displayed.
 Hide delay is configurable in milliseconds.
-A zero value prevents automatic hiding.
+A zero value disables automatic hiding.

 If needed, automatic hiding by clicking anywhere on the notifications can be disabled.
 In this case the notifications can be dismissed only with the button, if it is present.
 In addition, the ability to hide a notification manually can be postponed.
 The benefit of this feature is to prevent accidental hiding of notifications, which have just appeared.
 By default, postponing is disabled.